Sitecore/sitecore-marketplace-sdk/packages/xmc/README.md

 console.log(sites.data); // Displays the list of sites
 ```

-For an overview of all the possible values, refer to the `QueryMap` interfaces in the `augmentation.gen.ts` files of the package.
+For an overview of all the possible values, refer to the [`QueryMap` interface](../../docs/xmc/interfaces/QueryMap.md).

 ### Perform a mutation
 Use the `mutate` method to trigger changes in Sitecore (the host).
 Pass a value to the method depending on the change you want to make.